-The aim to move to consumer directed care provisions can fix some systemic issues, however this approach too will not work in a regulatory sense.
+The aim to move to consumer directed care provisions can address some systemic issues, however this approach can be challenging in a regulatory sense.
 Market-based incentives do not work in a system that is operating at capacity or under supply.
 Many residents have no choice but to accept any facility available.